SyFy’s Chucky series is currently set to start production in March.

 After a vintage Chucky doll turns up at a suburban yard sale, an idyllic American town is thrown into chaos as a series of horrifying murders begin to expose the town’s hypocrisies and secrets.
 Meanwhile, the arrival of enemies and allies from Chucky’s past threatens to expose the truth behind the killings, as well as the demon doll’s untold origins as a seemingly ordinary child who somehow became this notorious monster.

 Back in July of 2020, showrunner Don Mancini released the first teaser of the series.
 You can view it below:

 Chucky is based on the Child’s Play horror slasher franchise created by Don Mancini.
 The franchise mainly consists of films that focus on Chucky, a notorious serial killer who frequently escapes death by performing a voodoo ritual to transfer his soul into a “Good Guys” doll.
 The original film, Child’s Play, was released on November 9, 1988.
-The film has spawned six sequels, a remake, comic books, a video game, tie-in merchandise, and the upcoming television series.
+The film has spawned 5 other Chucky movies, a remake, comic books, a video game, tie-in merchandise, and the upcoming television series.